Enhancing Preparedness of Public Services to Manage AI risk in Multilingual Communication

 Planned Impact

 The team will produce four new reports that contain the results of the FoI study, related to 41 Police authorities and 314 councils in England.
 A register of identified risks and needs in the NHS and other public authorities will be created, along with training modules to support better management of MT for multilingual groups.
-Training outputs will include instruments for identification of available resources, tracking of decision-making procedures and impact evaluation.
+Training outputs will include instruments for the identification of available resources, tracking of decision-making procedures and impact evaluation.
 Together, these outputs will become part of an overall training framework.
 Longer term, the team will produce reports on factors that should be considered in designing policies for use of AI and MT in public services.

-With the aim of seeing immediate changes in awareness, the project will not only highlight the risks associated with the use of MT and AI tools in communication in healthcare and other public services, but also lead to a greater acknowledgment of the role of human interpreters and translators in managing and reducing the risk of these situations.
+With the aim of seeing immediate changes in awareness, the project will not only highlight the risks associated with the use of MT and AI tools for communication in healthcare and other public services, but also lead to a greater acknowledgment of the role of human interpreters and translators in managing and reducing the risk of these situations.
 The implementation of the training programmes is expected to lead to clear changes, contributing to the development of best practices and increased reach at different levels, including local and nationwide public organisations.
-Evidence of these outcomes may be visible in policies and better financial management of contracts and procurement processes for human resources (translators and interpreters) and technologies.
+Evidence of these outcomes may be visible in the form of policies and better financial management of contracts and procurement processes for human resources (translators and interpreters) and technologies.